A napari plugin to process and analyse images with chatGPT.

 This video demonstrates that Omega understand many aspects of the napari viewer API.
 It can switch viewing modes, translate layers, etc... :

 I never thought this one would work: I ask Omega to open in napari a mp4 video from a URL and then use OpenCV to detect people.
 It does it.
 But the one thing that Omega does not know is that creating a layer for each frame of the video is not a practical approach.
 Not clear what happened to the colors though.
 Probably an RGB ordering or format issue:

-Do not use this software lightly, it will download libaries by its own volition,
+Do not use this software lightly, it will download libraries by its own volition,

-write any code that it deems nescessary, it might actually do what you ask, even
+write any code that it deems necessary, it might actually do what you ask, even

 it is a bad idea.
-Also, beware that it might misundertand what you ask and
+Also, beware that it might misunderstand what you ask and

 something bad.
 For example, it is unwise to use Omega to delete 'some' files